jspolsky/branchController2/README.md

 Web-based Hardware Configuration
 --------------------------------

-If you don't like the default configuration, you can use any web server to connect to your branchController and modify some things:
+If you don't like the default configuration, you can use a web browser to connect to your branchController and modify some things:

 * the maximum power that LEDs will be allowed to consume (in milliwatts).
 If the total power budget is exceeded, all LEDs will be dimmed equally.
 * the RGB order in your LED strips (some strips expect RGB, others expect GRB).
 Use the "red", "green", and "blue" buttons to diagnose incorrect RGB order.
 * the color correction you want applied to all output, as a six digit hex RGB value
 * the color temperature you want applied to all output, as a six digit hex RGB value
 * the overall brightness of the LEDs, on a scale from 0 (off) to 255 (full).
 This can also be adjusted with an IR remote
-* whether or not you want Gamma Correction applied to improve the colors

 See http://fastled.io/docs/3.1/group___color_enums.html for options for color correction and color temperature.

-See https://learn.adafruit.com/led-tricks-gamma-correction/the-issue for info on how we apply gamma correction.

 Open Pixel Control
 ------------------